Meet Our Faculty & Staff

 Walt Gnesdilow, Assistant

-In his sixth year here at MCMS, Walt is continuing his work with the Upper Elementary class as the assistant.
+In his seventh year here at MCMS, Walt is continuing his work with the Upper Elementary class as the assistant.
 With over 20 years of professional experience with students of all backgrounds, Walt looks forward to sharing in the learning here at MCMS.
 Walt is embedded in the Madison music scene as a radio program host on a local station.
 He shares his love of music with the students in the school community.
 In his spare time, Walt enjoys long walks with his dog.

 Alicia Pelton, Physical Education Teacher

-Esther deVries, UE/AD Spanish Language & Culture Teacher
+Esther deVries, Elementary/Adolescent Spanish Language & Culture Teacher

 Esther was born in Bucaramanga, Colombia.
 She graduated from the University of North Carolina with a Bachelor's degree in Management, and continued her studies in education receiving her teaching license from Greensboro College.
 Esther taught Spanish to children from kindergarten through 4th grade in both North Carolina and California.
 She has also taught Spanish I and II at the high school level in Virginia.
 Esther and her husband, John, have three children: Angelique (high school), Monique (middle school) and John (elementary school).
-After moving many times, Esther is happy to be here in Madison and is excited to teach Spanish again.
-She enjoys teaching and sharing the Spanish language and culture with children.
+Esther is happy to be teaching Spanish here at MCMS; she enjoys teaching and sharing the Spanish language and culture with the children in our community.

 Vicki McCarthy, Head of School